rieckpil/progmot/content/post/giving-my-first-talk.md

 ## The Conference Day

-One or two sentences for the speaker dinner before the first conference day.
+As the conference was in Barcelona, I used this event for some pre- and post-vacation around the conference in Spain 🇪🇸.
+I spent four days in Valencia before the conference and then drove to Barcelona by bus.

+In the evening before the first conference, we had an amazing speaker dinner.
+There was even a shuttle that brought us to the dinner place.
+This speaker dinner was a great opportunity to meet the other speakers and connect people I already knew virtually from Twitter.

+TODO: Picture of speaker dinner

+We even went for a post dinner beer on the rooftop bar of our hotel but got to bed around 1am as most of us had their talk right on the first conference day.

+As my talk was on the second day, I could enjoy the first day.
+I went to many great sessions, connected with other speakers and people in the Spring Boot community.

-First day with a picture of all speakers, Crazy feeling.
-All other conferences I was just an attendee
+It was a crazy feeling getting to the conference as a speaker.
+For all other conferences in the past, I was _only_ an attendee.

-Felt so grateful, a little like a star to join the conference as a speaker and not as an attendee.
-I got the chance to meet many other speaker, many of which I'm following on Twitter and aspire, at the speaker dinner.
+I felt really grateful, even like a little like a star, that I was a speaker at this amazing conference.

 My talk was the second last on the last conference day.
 5 PM when it's super nice in Barcelona.